norris-zhang/command_and_scripts/src/linux.md

 $ # in MacOS
 $ echo -n "text" | base64

+$ # to generate the Basic Authorization value providing username and password
+$ echo -n "username:password" | base64
+$ # -n makes sure that a newline is not added.
 ```

 - ### Ubuntu auto remove to clear /boot space full